 Limitations of the demining accident dataset

 After the raw data in the DDAS dataset was collected, all identifying references were removed, the data was analysed and common features were highlighted in the field called “Notes”.
 This allows users to make searches on common features that were expressed in various “original” terms amid the summarised and original text.
 The deliberate use of original terms and phrases in any summarised accident reports is an attempt to allow the user to self-assess the validity of the identification of common features, and so is an aid to qualitative data analysis.
 To improve this, recent accident reports are added in their original words (edited only for anonymity).

 The search function of the database was designed to allow quantitative data analysis in terms of the frequency of types of accident and common features.

-As indicative of normal field practise, the DDIV dataset exhibits sample bias because all snapshots of field activity were taken in the period surrounding an accident.
+As indicative of normal field practise, the DDAS dataset exhibits sample bias because all snapshots of field activity were taken in the period surrounding an accident.